stjudecloud/docs/docs/guides/data/creating-a-cloud-app.md

 Watching job job-FVbY8Z0991ZXx5v1Fk3QgJPV.
 Press Ctrl+C to stop.
 ```

-## Examples
+## Conclusion

-For more examples, refer to the [St. Jude App Tutorial Repository](https://github.com/stjude/sjcloud-app-tutorial).
+If you have made it this far, you have likely wrapped your first genomic analysis tool for use in the cloud.
+For your reference, we have included the final FastQC application at the [St. Jude App Tutorial Repository](https://github.com/stjude/sjcloud-app-tutorial).
+If you have any questions or suggestions on how we can improve this tutorial, please [file an issue](https://github.com/stjude/sjcloud-docs/issues) or contact us at [https://stjude.cloud/contact](https://stjude.cloud/contact).